ApurbaSengupta/Lyrics-Generation-using-BERT/README.md

   | 3         | *The world was that way when I got hear*
   |           | *We all link hands when the crowd cheers* **[MASK]** | **again**  | **loudly** |

-* **Rhyming search for last word based on AABB rhyming and prediction for all prior words in target lyric
+* **Rhyming search for last word based on AABB rhyming and prediction for all prior words in target lyric** -

   | Sr. no.   | Context        | Predicted lyric           | True lyric  |
   |---------- | ------------- |:-------------|:-----|